Registration will be open May 1st.

 Recent industry struggles encouraged the adoption of a new format for the conference in 2012.
 Gone were the traditional moderated panels and in were interactive moderator-led attendee discussions.
 Reaction to those changes by conference attendees was overwhelmingly positive, prompting a repeat of the format for this year.
 ATIM is always casual and informative, with contribution from attendees the key to its success.

 The Registration fee includes admission, conference materials, continental breakfast on both days, lunch on day one, and multiple snack breaks.
-Registration will be opened on Wednesday May 1st.

-Registration will be opened on Wednesday, May 1st.
+Registration will open on Thursday, May 1st.

 This year’s ATIM Conference meetings will be held Thursday August 14th and Friday August 15th at:

 921 SW Sixth Avenuebr /> Portland, OR 97204

 You can book your room using: Hotel Room Reservations or you can call: 1-800-HILTONS and speak with a reservations agent.